A Fishing Line Tip or Two ...

 And the greater the quantity, the better the deal.
 A 3lb spool of top quality 50lb mono will contain over 3,000yds of line and will cost around 75 bucks.

-Bulk spools have to be the way to go, don't they?
+Bulk spools have to be the way to go for your main reel line, don't they?

 But we're not just looking at monofilament line here.
-There are a couple of other types of fishing line to think about - braid line and fluorocarbon line.
-Let's take a look at all three ...
+There are a couple of other types of fishing line to think about - braid line, fluorocarbon line and copolymer line.
+Let's take a look at them ...

 In Its Favour ...